Charl-AI/etudes/mnist/README.md

 Here, I implement increasingly unorthodox MNIST classifiers in increasingly unorthodox languages.
-Since I am not using any external libraries, I also have to write everything from scratch, including dataloading, linear algebra, autograd (if relevant) and model code.
+Since I am not using any external libraries, I have to write everything from scratch, including dataloading, linear algebra, autograd (if relevant) and model code.
 Note that none of the code in this repo leverages GPU acceleration.
 Speed is not the priority here.